These 5 Neighbourhoods Are the Safest Places to Stay in Barcelona

 Gràcia is often portrayed as the less mainstream, off-the-beaten-path neighbourhood.
 And compared to the bustling city centre, it is.
 But let’s not fool ourselves.
 In a city that holds a place among the 10 most visited destinations in Europe, chances are you’ll be bumping into herds of tourists everywhere and at any time of the day.
 Especially if you pick a neighbourhood that is home to the renowned Park Güell.
 Luckily, with its cobblestoned car-free alleys Gràcia still preserves its natural beauty that emits a vibe of tranquillity and cosiness.
 Plus, the tacky double-deck sightseeing buses never make it here.
 That has to count for something.
 As you stroll around Plaça del Sol square or along the Carrer de Verdi street on your way to a tapas bar, feel free to unwind without keeping an eye out for your belongings.

-If we had to choose the single safest place to stay in Barcelona, then Sarria would have the honour of being the one.
+If we had to choose the winner of the 'safest places to stay in Barcelona' competition, then Sarria would have the honour of being the one.
 You can thank the local craftsmen of the 19th century that decided to build their summer houses here and mark the territory as a peaceful zone.
 A few centuries and several gentrification schemes later, Sarrià has become one of the most sought-after upper-class neighbourhoods in Barcelona.
 Luckily, most of the two-centuries-old buildings survive to this day, bearing testimony to the area’s past.
 Catalan art nouveau villas adjoin traditional food markets while the preserved narrow alleys blend with serene green areas such as the Parc del Castell de l'Oreneta.
 Gaudi left his mark in this area too with the design of Bellesguard manor house, unaware that Barcelona’s Tourism Council would be eternally grateful for making their marketing strategy way too easy.

 Tightly squeezed between the Gothic Quarter and the Ciutadella Park, El Born neighbourhood is one of the most touristic districts in Barcelona but with a so-called artistic touch.
 Home to the Picasso Museum, numerous bodegas and classy restaurants as well as the Chocolate Museum (whose ‘xocolateria’ has the potential to make your kids run to Badalona and back in a single afternoon), El Born attracts travellers of all types and ages.
 And while keeping an eye out on your belongings while amongst El Born’s touristic crowds won’t do harm, the worst that can happen to you while traipsing around this area is to get lost in the maze of medieval streets or run into a group of drunken bachelors or bachelorettes.
 This frightens us too.